Handling Automatic Geofencing Notifications on Android

 Geofence notifications are received only one time per route destination.
 If a route repeats the same destination multiple times, the address will be marked as a different destination each time.

 Notifications won’t be triggered if the recorded speed of a driver is over three mph, to avoid any distractions during driving.

 Using Geofence Triggered Alerts for Adding and Modifying Custom Data

-Besides from adding notes, some drivers also need to edit custom data fields while out in the filed.
+In addition to adding notes, some drivers also need to edit custom data fields while out in the field.
 To make their job easier and secure that each destination is properly documented, Route4Me allows modifying editable custom data fields on the “Add Note” screen, so that drivers don’t have to open a separate screen to edit custom data while driving their routes.

 Adding Custom Fields is a similar process to setting up geofence triggers.
 First, open the route for which you want to set up the geofence triggered alert for adding custom data.
 Next, select an address from the destinations list.
 In the address menu, click “Add Custom Data” at the top of the screen.